Ayoubioussoufa/Philosophers/README.md

 - **Mutexes**: Mutexes are used to protect shared resources (forks) from being accessed simultaneously by multiple threads.
 This prevents race conditions and ensures fair access to resources.

-### Processes & Semaphores (Bonus Part)

-- **Processes**: Unlike threads, processes run independently and have their own memory space.
-The bonus part introduces processes for philosophers, enhancing scalability and isolation.

-- **Semaphores**: Semaphores are used to represent the availability of resources (forks) in a synchronized manner.
-They allow for efficient management of shared resources across multiple processes.

 ### Data Races (Race Conditions) — What Are They?
 Data races are a common problem in multithreaded programming.
 Data races occur when multiple tasks or threads access a shared resource without sufficient protections, leading to undefined or unpredictable behavior.